-- 7.1 The Trust Finance, Operations and Resources Committee (FOR) will annually review the arrangements for the central maintenance of funding to fund the Trust's Infrastructure Budget and the Trust's Shared Services Budget.
-Local Advisory Boards will be consulted about any changes to these arrangements. - 7.2 The Trust FOR will review, recommend to the Trust Board and monitor the Trust annual budget that consolidates individual academy budgets with the Trust central costs and charges, with a specific responsibility to ensure the Trust budget does not go into deficit. - 7.3 In determining the Trust's central budgets, the Trust must have due regard to the funding needs and allocations of each individual academy.
+- 7.1 The Trust Finance, Operations and Resources Committee (FOR) will annually review the arrangements for the central maintenance of funding to fund the Trust's Infrastructure Budget and the Trust's Shared Services Budget. - 7.2 The Trust FOR will review, recommend to the Trust Board and monitor the Trust annual budget that consolidates individual academy budgets with the Trust central costs and charges, with a specific responsibility to ensure the Trust budget does not go into deficit. - 7.3 In determining the Trust's central budgets, the Trust must have due regard to the funding needs and allocations of each individual academy.
 If an individual academy, LAB or Head Teacher feels that the academy has been unfairly treated in relation to pooling arrangements they should first apply to the CEO who has the responsibility to raise the matter with Trustees.
 If the grievance is not resolved they may appeal to the Secretary of State for Education.